Tracing Journal: Seymour Duncan Pickup Booster

 Compare it to the schematic from version 1 (redrawn from Analogguru’s trace in 2007):

 As you can see from comparing the schematics, the major difference in version 2 is the addition of a Class A push-pull output stage instead of the single PNP transistor.
 The Boost control has also been rearranged so that the pedal can go all the way down to unity gain.
 (One of the quirks of the original is that there was always some amount of signal boost even at the lowest setting.)

 The new version uses uncommon and specific resistor values such as 30.1k and 4.77k.
-For some reason, you tend to see more of this type of thing in SMD work.
+You tend to see more of this type of thing in SMD work.
 There isn’t any engineering reason for this amount of precision, so the nearest common value would work just as well, such as 30k or 4.7k.

 One other thing to note is the lack of power filtering.
 There’s a single 220nF capacitor on the +V supply, and then Vref has a 4.7uF filter capacitor.
-Interestingly, though, there was a mistake in the PCB layout and the 4u7 capacitor isn’t actually connected to the ground plane like it should be.
+Interestingly, though, there was a mistake in the PCB layout and the 4.7uF capacitor isn’t actually connected to the ground plane like it should be.
 It’s just a dead-end.
-The unit we traced was manufactured in 2018, so it’s likely an issue with all versions.
+The unit we traced was manufactured in 2018, so it’s likely an issue with all versions going back to 2015.
 It was easy to tell what they meant to do, so for the schematic I went ahead and corrected this mistake.